OlivierBlanvillain/cs210-2020/README.md

 | Codecs                            | 18.11.2020 | 20.11.2020 & 27.11.2020 | 03.12.2020 |
 | Interpreter                       | 02.12.2020 | 04.12.2020 & 11.12.2020 | 17.12.2020 |

+Labs are individual assignments where you get to write Scala programs using the concepts learned during lectures.
+Labs are submitted by pushing your code on GitLab, see details in the [grading and submission](labs/grading-and-submission.md) page.

 ## Exercise Session Schedule

 | Title                                          | Handout Released | Discord Session (13:15 to 15:00) | Due Date ([AoE](https://en.wikipedia.org/wiki/Anywhere_on_Earth)) | Solution Released |